 - If possible, transfer your balance.

 - If you currently have multiple accounts, consider transferring the balance from a higher-interest card to a lower-interest card.
 Make sure to consider transfer fees!
 Balance transfers are NOT always free, and it’s only worthwhile if the benefits you obtain from loading your debt onto a lower interest card exceeds the fees you will incur.
+Check out The Simple Dollar’s review of the best balance transfer credit cards for 2017 to get started.

 - Cut all unnecessary expenses.